ysskrishna/dropbox-lite/README.md

    - Password: `minioadminpassword`
 8. Swagger API Documentation will be available at `http://localhost:8000/docs`

+## Versioning and Changelog

+- **CHANGELOG.md**: Contains a chronologically ordered list of notable changes for each version of the project.
+See [CHANGELOG.md](CHANGELOG.md) for the full history of changes.
+- **RELEASES.md**: Documents our release pipeline process, including branch management, version tagging, and release creation procedures.
+See [RELEASES.md](RELEASES.md) for detailed release guidelines.

+### Release Tags
+All releases are tagged and available in the [GitHub Releases](https://github.com/ysskrishna/dropbox-lite/releases) section.

 ## License
 Copyright (c) 2025 Y. Siva Sai Krishna